St. Petersburg Personal Injury Lawyer

-In Florida, you can still collect damages even if you are partially at fault for your accident.
-That’s because the state has adopted a pure comparative negligence standard.
+In Florida, you can still collect damages even if you are partially responsible for your accident.
+That’s because the state has adopted a modified comparative negligence standard.

-The way this works is that you’ll be assigned a percentage of blame, and your financial award can be reduced proportionately.
+The way this works is that you’ll be assigned a portion of the blame, and your financial award can be reduced proportionately.
 However, if you are mostly at fault, you cannot recover compensation.

 To illustrate, let’s say you are awarded $400,000 but are found to be 25% at fault.
 In that case, your financial award can be lowered to $300,000, or the full amount less your percentage of the guilt.
 But if you are 51% or more at fault, you will be barred from recovering damages.

-The issue of comparative fault is often at the forefront of a personal injury case.
-Our aggressive personal injury lawyers in St. Petersburg will do everything in our power to fight back against allegations that you’re to blame for your accident.
+The issue of comparative fault is often at the forefront of a case.
+Our personal injury lawyers in St. Petersburg will do everything in our power to fight back against allegations that you’re responsible for your accident.

 What’s Negligence and What Are The Elements Of A Negligence Claim?

-In most cases, the defendant must have performed some sort of act in order to be found negligent, but in others, not acting can also constitute negligence.
+In most cases, the defendant must have performed some sort of action in order to be found negligent, but in others, doing nothing can also constitute negligence.
 Many times the cases appear simple to prove on their face but, in reality, are quite complex.